pingcap/docs/tidb-cloud/tidb-cloud-intro.md

 - Developers and database administrators (DBAs) can rapidly analyze large volume of data across multiple datasets.

-- Enterprises of all sizes can easily deploy and manage TiDB Cloud while eliminating friction to their business growth all without prepayment.
+- Enterprises of all sizes can easily deploy and manage TiDB Cloud while eliminating friction to business growth all without prepayment.

-You will get the massive scale and resiliency of TiDB databases in a fully managed Database as a Service (DBaaS), as well as:
+With TiDB Cloud, you can get the massive scale and resiliency of TiDB databases in a fully managed Database as a Service (DBaaS), as well as:

 - **Fully-Managed TiDB Service**